liujianee/3D_Talking_Head_Zoo/README.md

 The Medusa model is from [here](https://www.cgtrader.com/free-3d-print-models/art/sculptures/medusa-bust).

+Notes:
-Notes: I used soft body simulation to simulate the snakes wiggling along the head movements.
+1. I used soft body simulation to simulate the snakes wiggling along the head movements.
+2. I'll add clips with female voice and other languages in the near future.

 # Disclaimer